Why Investors Need to Take Advantage of These 2 Industrial Products Stocks Now

 The Zacks Earnings ESP, Explained

-Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Emerson Electric (EMR - Free Report) earns a #2 (Buy) right now and its Most Accurate Estimate sits at $1.12 a share, just 15 days from its upcoming earnings release on August 2, 2023.
+The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
+Hubbell (HUBB - Free Report) holds a #1 (Strong Buy) at the moment and its Most Accurate Estimate comes in at $3.72 a share six days away from its upcoming earnings release on July 25, 2023.

-EMR has an Earnings ESP figure of +2.35%, which, as explained above, is calculated by taking the percentage difference between the $1.12 Most Accurate Estimate and the Zacks Consensus Estimate of $1.09.
-Emerson Electric is one of a large database of stocks with positive ESPs.
+HUBB has an Earnings ESP figure of +2.57%, which, as explained above, is calculated by taking the percentage difference between the $3.72 Most Accurate Estimate and the Zacks Consensus Estimate of $3.63.
+Hubbell is one of a large database of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-EMR is one of just a large database of Industrial Products stocks with positive ESPs.
-Another solid-looking stock is Parker-Hannifin (PH - Free Report) .
+HUBB is part of a big group of Industrial Products stocks that boast a positive ESP, and investors may want to take a look at Cintas (CTAS - Free Report) as well.

-Parker-Hannifin is a Zacks Rank #3 (Hold) stock, and is getting ready to report earnings on August 3, 2023.
-PH's Most Accurate Estimate sits at $5.68 a share 16 days from its next earnings release.
+Cintas, which is readying to report earnings on September 27, 2023, sits at a Zacks Rank #3 (Hold) right now.
+It's Most Accurate Estimate is currently $3.64 a share, and CTAS is 70 days out from its next earnings report.

-For Parker-Hannifin, the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $5.51 is +3.18%.
+The Zacks Consensus Estimate for Cintas is $3.61, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +0.9%.

-EMR and PH's positive ESP metrics may signal that a positive earnings surprise for both stocks is on the horizon.
+HUBB and CTAS' positive ESP figures tell us that both stocks have a good chance at beating analyst expectations in their next earnings report.

 Find Stocks to Buy or Sell Before They're Reported